Duplex

 https://www.npr.org/2023/06/19/1183040896/of-the-americans-living-in-mobile-homes-3-million-of-them-reside-in-high-flood-a#:~:text=Transcript-,Almost%2020%20million%20Americans%20live%20in%20mobile%20homes.,the%20country's%20affordable%20housing%20crises.

-Despite the literal greater fragility than homes which's foundations are rooted permanently into the ground, there are occasional repairs and vital home improvement and other vital services required from contracting entities.
+Despite the literal greater fragility of mobile homes by comparison to homes with permanent foundations rooted into the ground, there are occasional repairs and vital home improvement and other significant services required from contracting entities.
 Also, depending on who owns, leases, and rents the mobile home, there are varying risks for being defrauded by malicious contracting enties and freelancers who offer services ranging from painting and structural repairs to some electronics installation.
 No doubt, even those who deliver and install streaming equipment might operate as contractors.
 Select the wrong one, and the consequences can be so devastating that if you do not own the mobile home, you might not be able to afford keeping it.
 So you need to be sharp about the choices you make.

 Multi-Plex Living Unit